 Tony is Danny’s imaginary friend who helps Danny see the future and understand what’s going on around him.
 This includes images of an unknown figure wielding a roque mallet, the location of Jack’s trunk, and more.
 One of the most important is an image of mirrors with the word “Redrum” written on them.

 Tony is written off by Danny’s parents and his doctor, Dr. Edmonds, as an invention of his mind.
 They believe Danny invented him in order to deal with the stress after his father broke his arm and his parents were considering getting divorced.
-Since, Tony has become a more confusing presence.
+Since Tony has become a more confusing presence.
 He embodies the part of Danny that is fueled by intuition and “his shine.”
 One of the most important parts of the novel is Tony’s assertion that Danny will remember something that his father forgot.
-That is revealed to be the hotel’s boiler that needs to be regularly checked.
+That is revealed to be the hotel’s boiler which needs to be regularly checked.

 Jack Torrance’s mother goes unnamed within the novel.
 But, based on Jack’s recollections, she was the victim of her husband, Jack’s father’s, abuse.
 There is a connection between what Jack’s mother went through and what he’s putting his own wife, Wendy, through.